Indoor climate & air quality

 Parking spaces

-CFD risk analysis of pollutant dispersion and heat and smoke removal in parking garages
+Risk assessment of pollutant dispersion and heat & smoke removal

 Safer parking facilities with proven air quality and smoke control

 Parking spaces can be challenging to design when their layout is not fully addressed by standard building codes.
-Large enclosed parking garages, partially open structures, or garages with obstructions often require a more detailed analysis to demonstrate compliance with regulatory requirements.
+Large enclosed parking garages, partially open structures, and garages with complex geometries or obstructions often require a more detailed analysis to demonstrate regulatory compliance.

 Our clients

 Our services include identifying applicable regulations and guidelines, setting up validation scenarios, and performing CFD simulations.
-Where necessary, we propose design optimizations to ensure compliance with building codes and safety standards.
+Where necessary, we propose design optimizations and mitigation measures to ensure compliance with building codes and safety standards.

 Our Services

-CFD analysis for parking garages is often used as an alternative to prescriptive “rules of thumb” defined in building codes.
+Our CFD analyses are often used as an alternative to prescriptive “rules of thumb” defined in building codes.
 Our analyses and reports provide robust technical justification for the approval of building designs, HVAC systems, and fire safety concepts by local authorities.

-Our deliverables consist of comprehensive technical reports that clearly describe:
+Our deliverable consists of a comprehensive technical report that clearly describes:

 • Applicable regulations and guidelines